 You’ll also see the world’s biggest collection of fragments and finds from the western end of the world famous Hadrian’s Wall, the far northern border of the colossal Roman Empire.

 Often referred to as Carlisle’s best visitor attraction, Tullie House Museum houses an amazing array of exhibitions, interactive and hands-on displays and exciting exhibits and you can even climb a life-sized section of Hadrian’s Wall or fire a Roman weapon.

-The Tullie House Museum is a great day out for the whole family and don’t forget to visit the real Hadrian’s Wall just half an hour away for a true taste of Roman Britain.
+Don’t forget to visit the real Hadrian’s Wall just 30 minutes away for a true taste of Roman Britain.

 Getting to Tullie House Museum